yggdrasil-network/yggdrasil-network.github.io/platform-ios.md

 Start by downloading the [TestFlight app](https://itunes.apple.com/us/app/testflight/id899247664?mt=8) from the App Store.

 Then visit the [Yggdrasil TestFlight URL](https://testflight.apple.com/join/jZNsIkRr) from your iPhone or iPad to enroll.
 You can then download (and upgrade) the app from within TestFlight.

+Upon opening Yggdrasil for the first time, you will be prompted to add a VPN configuration.
+You must allow this - Yggdrasil will not work without it.